7 Cheyney Street, Home Cottage. The Story of Four Tenements.

 Occupiers of the Four Tenements

 For the period covered this list is pretty comprehensive.
-The numbering used is the old system of number 1 at the east end, through to number 4 at the west end
+The numbering used is the old system of number 1 at the east end, through to number 4 at the west end; the opposite to how the sequence would run today.

 Date No 4 No 3 No 2 No 1